dweymouth/fyne-lyrics/README.md

 myMediaPlayer.OnPositionUpdate(func(...) {
     // When updating playback position in your gui, check if the playback
-    // time has advanced to the next lyric's start time, if so...
+    // time has advanced to the next lyric's start time, if so... l.NextLine() // animates the scroll.
+No-op in unsynced mode.
-    // No-op if the widget is in unsynced mode l.NextLine() // animates the scroll
 })

 myMediaPlayer.OnSeeked(func(...) {
     // When user seeks the song, check the new position against the lyric line
     // start times, and if needed...
-    // No-op if the widget is in unsynced mode l.SetCurrentLine(n /*line number to display*/) // scroll not animated })
+    l.SetCurrentLine(n /*line number to display*/) // scroll not animated.
+No-op in unsynced mode.
+})

 myMediaPlayer.OnNextSong(func(...) {